nnMIL: A generalizable multiple instance learning framework for computational pathology

 \heading{Statistical analysis}

-All performance metrics were computed using standard implementations from scikit-learn (version 1.0+) and lifelines (version 0.27+) libraries.
-Confidence intervals for metrics were computed using 1,000 bootstrap iterations.
-For cross-validation experiments, metrics were computed per fold and then averaged across folds, with standard deviations reported.
-Statistical comparisons between methods were performed using paired t-tests or Wilcoxon signed-rank tests.
+All performance metrics were computed using standard implementations from the scikit-learn (version 1.0+) and lifelines (version 0.27+) libraries.
+For cross-validation experiments, metrics were computed per fold and then averaged across all folds, with the standard error of the mean (SEM) reported.
+For each independent test set, metrics were computed using 1,000 bootstrap iterations, and reported as mean values with standard deviation.
+For overall comparisons across multiple tasks or cohorts, metrics were reported as mean values with the standard error of the mean (SEM) across all tasks or cohorts.
+Statistical comparisons between methods were performed using two-sided Wilcoxon signed-rank tests.

 \heading{Computing hardware and software}